-Suresh Kumar and Sharadha Chintala from our represented Bride ‘Sita” in today’s Sita Rama Kalyanam event at my old neighbourhood “Krishna Nagar Colony”, where I spent first 20 years of my life.
+Suresh Kumar and Sharadha Chintala from our family represented Bride ‘Sita” in today’s Sita Rama Kalyanam event at my old neighborhood “Krishna Nagar Colony”, where I spent first 20 years of my life.

-It was lot of fun to be back in the neighbourhood, and meeting up with friends and neighbours from childhood.
+It was a lot of fun to be back in the neighborhood and meeting up with friends and neighbors from childhood.
 Krishna Nagar Colony is famous for conducting the celestial wedding in a legendary manner.

-Entire resident of the colony came together as one big family (as you can easily guess from the pics, dress code, etc) to conduct the event.
-Here are few clicks from my 6D.
+The entire resident of the colony came together as one big family (as you can easily guess from the pics, dress code, etc) to conduct the event.
+Here are a few clicks from my 6D.
 Formal pics are yet to come out.

-Here is the video clip from the Sita Rama Kalyanam event that I had attended yesterday at my old neighbourhood.
+Here is the video clip from the Sita Rama Kalyanam event that I had attended yesterday at my old neighborhood.
 These are informal clips that I could capture during my partial participation.
-It indeed was a ‘ONE BIG FAT INDIAN WEDDING’ and real cool one indeed🙂.
+It indeed was an ‘ONE BIG FAT INDIAN WEDDING’ and really cool one indeed🙂.
 Check out the video below.

-One of the residents of my old neighbourhood said to me, “Sai, I am really jealous of you.
+One of the residents of my old neighborhood said to me, “Sai, I am really jealous of you.
 How do you get time to do so many different things”?
 I could not fully answer that person question, as I was rushing out.
-Since this is frequently asked question, by many folks, I thought I will answer it again in this blog J.
+Since this is frequently asked question, by many folks, I thought I will answer it again in this blog 🙂

 Here is my answer.
 “I don’t know.
-I have mastered art of parallel processing.
-I also seem to have plenty of time in my weekends to do something I am very passionate about.
-I get more free time than others, because I haven’t watched TV for decades.
+I have mastered the art of parallel processing.
+I also seem to have plenty of time on my weekends to do something I am very passionate about.
+I get more free time than others because I haven’t watched TV for decades.
 I do not watch any kind of sports.
 I do not really read newspapers.
-Though I post stuff on FB, but I rarely consume stuff on FB.
+Though I post stuff on FB, I rarely consume stuff on FB.
 Also, lots of thanks go to my family.

 Radhika and my kids are self-reliant and self-dependent and pursue what they are passionate about, encouraging me to do what I am passionate about while we all exploring lots of common stuff together”.
 Again answer could be as simple as, “If you are passionate about something, you would automatically make time for it”.
 I am passionate about exploring and documenting good things in life.